lbittarello/Microeconometrics.jl/docs/src/contributing.md

     OLS() = new()
 end
 ```
 Every estimator has these fields.
 Internal utilities rely on them.
-Some have additional fields (e.g., `IV` stores the estimation method).
+Some have additional fields (e.g., `IV` stores the estimation method and the weight matrix).
 Two-stage models store the estimators for each stage instead.

-We the define an uninitialized constructor:
+We then define an uninitialized constructor:
 ```julia
 function OLS(MD::Microdata)
     obj        = OLS()